-When you're writing a resume, every word should be chosen carefully.
-Since you're working with a limited amount of space, you want to make sure you're highlighting what's important and not adding words that are unnecessary, bland, overused, or convey a negative message.
+When you're writing a resume, every word should be considered carefully, both those you include and the words you avoid.
+Since you're working with a limited amount of space, you want to make sure you are highlighting what's important and not adding words or phrases that are unnecessary, bland, overused, or convey a negative message.

 - Responsible for: In addition to being bland and overused, this phrase makes it seem like you only did exactly what you were told.
 This isn't the image you want to portray to a potential employer.